The Equity Committee supports and enacts the deeply important work towards diversity, equity, inclusion and justice at Trillium Waldorf School.

 Tuition Adjustment Program (TAP)

 Trillium Waldorf School believes in the ideal that Waldorf education should be accessible to all families who wish it for its own values, regardless of their economic status, as expressed in one of our guiding principles above.
 We demonstrate our commitment to this ideal through our Tuition Adjustment Program (TAP), which exists to ensure that the acceptance of a child into our school does not depend solely on the financial resources of the child’s family.
-For more information, please click below.
+Please visit the Tuition Adjustment Program webpage for more information.

 Tuition Waivers for Indigenous Families

 Trillium Waldorf School began offering Tuition Waivers for Indigenous Families in September 2023 as an act of reconciliation.
 We are compelled to this initiative to practice our values: we are kind, we are safe, we are respectful, and we are responsible, and to take a stand for equity, justice, and inclusion in education.
 This initiative is a small and important step to rectify some of the great wrongs of our nation, starting here at home, inside the walls of our great school.
-For more information, click below.
+For more information, please see the Tuition Waiver for Indigenous Families information available on our Admissions page (link) or book an inquiry call below.